 5. Build products that make other people look good.

-With this economy it sure makes waking up everyday worth every minute, of every day.
+With this economy, it sure makes waking up every day worth every minute of it.

-I think when people can complete a task or do what they set out to do then it drives a sense of accomplishment within and in return drives their emotion towards your product, your company and ultimately your brand.
+I think when people can complete a task or do what they set out to do (with the help of your product), it gives them a sense of accomplishment.
+In return, they develop a positive emotional regard towards your product, your company and, ultimately, your brand.

-6. Your main feature may not be so important.
+6. Your main feature may not be as important as you think.

 I am also an extroverted whore and don’t mind being on video.

-Once I realized that our product wasn’t the hurdle, but rather making and recording a video was… I knew I needed to rethink things.
+Once I realized that our product wasn’t the hurdle, but making and recording a video was, I knew I needed to rethink things.

 As for video, I’m not sure we will ever get there.
 I watch trends over time.
-I think about how we went from the letter, to the telegram to the phone.
-Then I think about how I used to talk on the phone all the time, and how I text (telegram) instead now.
+I think about how we went from the letter to the telegram and to the phone.
+Then, I think about how I used to talk on the phone all the time and how I text – in essence, telegram – instead now.

-I mean, I get it.
-It’s passive, more direct and faster.
+I get it.
+It’s passive; it’s more direct; and it’s faster.
 It’s hard for people to express themselves via text.
 However, text allows us to share large quantities of information at a rapid rate.

 Hello There was meant for people looking for jobs.
 That obviously means they probably didn’t want to spend a lot of money.
 I wanted to make looking for a job affordable.

-In the process of trying to find bloggers to write about us, I pitched (using my own product) Heather Huhman, a career blogger, who actually commented back to me and said
+In the process of trying to find bloggers to write about us, I pitched (using my own product) Heather Huhman, a career blogger, who actually wrote back to me and said,

 I would love to use this for sales.
 Can I use it for that?